CGM & Time in Range

 What is time in range?

-Time in range is the amount of time you spend in the target blood sugar (blood glucose) range—between 70 and 180 mg/dL for most people.
+Time in range is the amount of time you spend in the target blood glucose (blood sugar) range—between 70 and 180 mg/dL for most people.

-The time in range method works with your CGM’s data by looking at the amount of time your blood sugar has been in target range and the times you’ve been high (hyperglycemia) or low (hypoglycemia).
-Time in range is often depicted as a bar graph showing the percentage of time over a specific amount of time when your blood sugar was low, in range, and high.
-This data is helpful in finding out which types of foods and what activity level causes your blood sugar to rise and fall.
+The time in range method works with your CGM’s data by looking at the amount of time your blood glucose has been in target range and the times you’ve been high (hyperglycemia) or low (hypoglycemia).
+Time in range is often depicted as a bar graph showing the percentage of time over a specific amount of time when your blood glucose was low, in range, and high.
+This data is helpful in finding out which types of foods and what activity level causes your blood glucose to rise and fall.

 What does the research say?